 Many of the travelers coming from abroad would wish to get directly from Lima to Machu Picchu.
 However, it is not possible because there is no direct transport between these two places.
 And the passengers have to choose a connecting flight to Cusco from Lima.
 This is generally the case with those travelers who have a loaded itinerary and a few days available in the country.
 If this is the case, keep in mind that you must go through customs before your connecting flight.
 It is also recommended to book your Machu Picchu and train tickets in advance.
 Whether you do it through a travel agency, online, or on the airline’s website itself.

 To pass the immigration control

-- Andean Card (Tarjeta Andina) TAM: This is a registration card to enter additional information about your trip, a destination of travel, travel reason, a destination address, inter alia.
+- Andean Card (Tarjeta Andina) TAM: This is a registration card to enter additional information about your trip, a destination of travel, travel reason, and a destination address, inter alia.
 The security personnel will unbundle a part of the card for government use and the other part will give to you.
-It is important to save and not lose this part of TAM Card because this one will be required to go out of Peru.
+It is important to save and not lose this part of the TAM Card because this one will be required to go out of Peru.

 Helpful tips when flying